Miacarmen/rest-event-booker/README.md

 ## Description

-Full MERN stack application created to explore and book events and activities for couples.
+HARP is a full stack MERN application created to explore and book events and activities for couples who are tired of the dinner-and-a-movie date and want to look for ways to spice up their relationship and keep the romance alive.

 Search by location, type of activity, or day of the week.

 ## Deployed Site